BenjaminFraser/GameAPI/README_battleships.md

  - **make_move**
     - Path: 'game/{urlsafe_game_key}'
     - Method: PUT
-    - Parameters: urlsafe_game_key, user_name, move
+    - Parameters: urlsafe_game_key, user_name, target_row, target_col
-    - Returns: GameForm with new game state.
+    - Returns: Message confirming a hit, miss or ending of the game.
-    - Description: Accepts a move and returns the updated state of the game.
+    - Description: Accepts an attack and returns the result of the attack.
-    A move is a number from 0 - 8 corresponding to one of the 9 possible positions on the board.
+    An attack is a row number from 0 - 9 and a column number from 0 - 9, corresponding
+    to one of the 100 possible grid cells on the opponents board.
-    If this causes a game to end, a corresponding Score entity will be created, unless the game is tied - in which case the game will be deleted.
+    If this causes a game to end, a corresponding Score entity will be created listing the winner and looser of the game.

  - **get_scores**
     - Path: 'scores'